 An oximetry test measures the amount of oxygen in the blood and can be used in the assessment of your child's breathing during sleep.

-Pneumonia is a chest infection - an infection of the lungs.
+Pneumonia is an infection of the lungs.
 It causes cough, fever and problems with breathing.
 Most children make a complete recovery from pneumonia.

 A polysomnogram (sleep study) is the gold-standard test for the investigation of breathing problems during sleep.

 Neuromuscular conditions are disorders of the nerves that control the body and muscles.
 Neuromuscular weakness can affect different muscle groups important to breathing.
 Talk with your child's medical team about symptoms to watch for and what tests your child may need.